 Due to the expansion of school programs, a number of additional faculty and staff members were added over the years.
-The staff now includes a technology teacher, a school counselor, instructional aides in each classroom, two music teachers, an art teacher, two science teachers, two learning support teachers, a Spanish teacher, two physical education teachers, a fully staffed Extended Care program, a development director, and two athletic directors.
+The staff now includes a school counselor, instructional aides in each classroom, two music teachers, an art teacher, two science teachers, a Spanish teacher, a physical education teacher, a fully staffed Extended Care program, a development director, and two athletic directors.

 To accommodate expanded programs, additional staff, increased enrollment, and broadening curriculum, we have made numerous capital improvements to our facilities over the years.
 In 1978 we repurposed some areas of the convent to establish a kindergarten.
 Since then, the library was expanded to include areas for small group lessons, and we constructed the Monsignor Walsh gymnasium and the Sr. Diane Erbacher Parish Center.
 Subsequently we added a dedicated technology room in the main school building.
 In 2014, we renovated and expanded the science lab, added a “Zen Garden” for the children’s enjoyment, and renovated and expanded the bottom floor of the convent to allow us to accommodate two full-day kindergarten classes.
 We are committed to maintaining the school facilities in order to enhance learning, creativity, and collaboration.